aptx4869lm/EgoRecLoc/README.md

 ## Introduction
-This is the implementation of our ECCV 2022 submission "Egocentric Activity Recognition and Localization on a 3D Map"
+This is the implementation of our ECCV 2022 paper "Egocentric Activity Recognition and Localization on a 3D Map"